Alexandra Stan: 2010–2014: Saxobeats, Marcel Prodan lawsuit and Unlocked

 In 2010, Stan released her international breakthrough single "Mr. Saxobeat".
 The song first achieved success in Romania, where it peaked at number one on the Romanian Top 100 for eight consecutive weeks.
 It then became acclaimed worldwide, topping the record charts in several other countries, and selling almost one million copies in less than year.
 It has also received various Music recording certifications, including Platinum by the Recording Industry Association of America (RIAA).
+"Mr. Saxobeat" was part of a broader movement in which several Romanian popcorn songs would experience success internationally, promopting the genre to become mainstream.
 At the 2011 Romanian Music Awards, Stan and "Mr. Saxobeat" won several awards and received nominations.
 Stan also won the Best Romanian Act and was nominated for Best European Act at the 2011 MTV Europe Music Awards.
 In November 2020, "Mr. Saxobeat" reached 200 million streams on Spotify, making it the most streamed song by a Romanian artist on the platform.

 After the success of "Mr. Saxobeat", Stan released the follow-up single "Get Back (ASAP)" (2011), which achieved modest success, reaching the top 10 in Finland and Romania and the top 20 in other European countries.
 The singer's debut studio album Saxobeats was released in August 2011; it was moderately successful in Japan and Europe.
 For Stan's international achievements in 2011, she won a European Border Breaker award.
 Her chart success followed into 2012 with "Lemonade", which was certified Gold in Italy.
 An alleged violent incident between Stan and Prodan and a resulting lawsuit which attracted widespread media coverage in Romania occurred in June 2013.
 The singer was hospitalized with visible bruises and accused Prodan of blackmail, bodily harm, common assault and robbery.
 While on a musical hiatus, the collaborative single "Baby, It's OK" with German group Follow Your Instinct was released in August 2013 and fared moderately well in German-speaking Europe.

 In April 2014, Stan released her comeback single "Thanks for Leaving", which she said was personal.
 Several observers connected its lyrical message to her violent incident with Prodan.
 The follow-up "Cherry Pop" became the most sought-after ringtone on the Recochoku service in Japan within two hours of its release, and "Dance" experienced similar success on its release.
 Unlocked, Stan's second studio album, was premiered in August 2014, and charted at number 21 in Japan.
 Stan had also signed a new record deal with Fonogram Records.
 Later in 2014, the singer performed Cher's "Strong Enough" (1999) translated into Catalan ("Sóc forta") for La Marato, an annual Spanish charity event, and also appeared at the Spanish Carnival of Las Palmas as a special guest.